A Computer Prepares – QLab 5 Edition

 The usefulness of the macOS notifications system can be debated, but it fortunately makes it very easy to disable all notifications at once, leaving your QLab operator in relative peace.

-To prevent notifications, open System Preferences → Notifications and check the box to enable Do Not Disturb during a specific time period, then enter a range of time that covers your whole working day, or basically the whole day.
-You could, for example, turn on Do Not Disturb from 4:00 AM until 3:59 AM.
+To prevent notifications, open System Settings → Focus, click Do Not Disturb, and look at the section labeled Set a Schedule.
+There, either add a schedule or edit an existing schedule to cover your whole working day, or even the whole day.
+You could, for example, turn on Do Not Disturb from 4:00 AM until 3:59 AM (all day) or from 5:00 PM until 11:00 PM (from before pre-show call until after post-show shutdown.)

 Disable Photos Processing and Cloud Services